tsichevski/jump3r/README.md

 # jump3r

-A copy of an inofficial LAME mp3 library port to Java from https://sourceforge.net/projects/jump3r/
+A copy of an unofficial LAME mp3 library port to Java from https://sourceforge.net/projects/jump3r/

 The following changes have been made to the project: